 Don’t accept cheap soap, no way

-However, there are more pressing reasons why people bring their own soap.
+However, there are more pressing reasons why people take their own soap on holiday.
 It could be that they need a soap that doesn’t irritate their skin, maybe they want a soap that can deal with their dry hands, or they just don’t want to wash their hands with cheap hotel soap.

 - This post contains affiliate links that I earn a small commission from at no cost to you.

 What ingredients is soap made from?
 It’s good to know

 We know what soap is used for – it’s for personal hygiene – to remove sweat and dirt from your skin, but understanding what it’s made of might give you an idea of what type you need or is good for you.

 Ingredients for soap are fat or oil mixed in with an alkali.
 The oil comes from a plant or animal, while the alkali is a chemical called lye.
 When making bar soap, the lye is sodium hydroxide.
 For liquid soap its potassium hydroxide.

 Heating oil and lye results in soap.
 This chemical reaction is called saponification.
 Without lye, saponification isn’t possible, so lye is necessary to create soap.

 An alternative for those with dry skin has to be found

 It could be that you may suffer from a dry skin condition.
 One that has been used for hundreds of years is Bamboo Charcoal Soap.
 It might not be good to look at, but it is non-toxic and perfect for sufferers of eczema and dry skin.

 The great thing about bamboo charcoal soap is that it is a cleanser which means it absorbs toxins, impurities and free radicals.
 In effect it kills all viruses, making the skin look healthier.
 There are other soaps which offer similar benefits.
 I guess it it’s a question of trial and error before you find the one that works for you.
 Tumeric soap claims to produce a skin that’s smooth and gives a youthful glow.
 It might be worth a try.